forcedotcom/salesforcedx-vscode/docs/_articles/ja/codebuilder/cb-start.md

 **Status Bar**: Shows information about the opened project and the files you’re editing.
 The Status Bar displays the org that you're connected to.

 ## Get To Know Your Org – Use the Org Browser
 Take a closer look at the activity bar and notice a cloud icon.
 This icon represents the Org Browser.
 It’s a part of the Salesforce Extension pack.
 It helps you browse and retrieve metadata from your org without having to use a manifest file.
-The Org Browser is available only in non source-tracked orgs such as sandboxes or Developer Edition orgs.
-User Org Browser to retrieve the metadata source into your local project.
+Use the Org Browser to deploy or retrieve metadata.

 **More Information**: You can find more information about the [Org Browser](https://developer.salesforce.com/tools/vscode/en/user-guide/org-browser) in the Salesforce Extension Pack documentation.